System-Verification-Lab/Quokka-Sharp/README.md

 circuit = qk.encoding.QASMparser(qasmfile, True)
 # Get (circuit1)^dagger
 circuit.dagger()
-# Get CNF for the circuit in Pauli basis
+# Get CNF for the circuit in Pauli basis (can change to True for the computational basis)
 cnf = qk.encoding.QASM2CNF(circuit, computational_basis = False)
 # Users can change the path for the cnf files by setting a different parameter to cnf_file_root, otherwise it would be in the tempfile.
 res, weight, sol = qk.Synthesis(tool_path, cnf, cnf_file_root = tempfile.gettempdir())